How to select a GPS system to help track your fleet

 1. Real-time location tracking

 It’s important to evaluate how critical timely location data will be to your fleet.
-If you need accurate tracking information for things like dispatching and ETAs—tasks that might be more challenging with near real-time tracking that includes a lag of a few seconds—real-time location tracking could be especially useful to your fleet.
-A single location ping every 10 minutes might be sufficient for certain fleets that have vehicles driving shorter distances, but if your business requires more visibility into where your vehicles, assets, and drivers are at any given moment, consider a GPS fleet tracking system that provides real-time location tracking with live-to-the-second data.
+If you need accurate tracking information for things like dispatching and ETAs—tasks that might be more challenging with near real-time tracking that includes a lag of a few seconds—real-time location tracking that collects location data every second could be especially useful to your fleet.
+A single location ping every 10 minutes might be sufficient for certain fleets that have vehicles driving shorter distances, but if your business requires more visibility into where your vehicles, assets, and drivers are at any given moment, consider a modern GPS fleet tracking system like Samsara that collects location data every second, providing you with continuous, real-time visibility.

 2. Security features